Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-75-sutures.md

 “...Hello!”

 It was like shaking hands with a warm statue.
-Like Julian and the other supermen he’d met that day---Yan and Warhorse being the most outlandish examples---Vemik had a certain unreal quality about him that was hard to describe.
+Like Julian and the other supermen he’d met that day - Yan and Warhorse being the most outlandish examples - Vemik had a certain unreal quality about him that was hard to describe.
 In him though, somehow that *intensity* radiated the strongest.
 He was *young* and obviously so, from his line-free face to his bouncy, quick movements.
 He was physically mighty and flawlessly formed, a brutally handsome young man even across species.
 Extremely fit, literally hard as a rock.
 He was, for lack of a better word...basically perfect.

 And that made the next thing he said even more painful.